-- (1) Basic education;
+- (1) Basic education:

 - (2) Special education, as determined by the eligible agency;

 - (3) English literacy programs; and,

 - (4) Secondary school credit programs.

 In addition, OSSE AFE shall ensure that all eligible providers receiving funding under Sec.
-225 will have direct and equitable access to apply for AEFLA grant funds.
+225 will have direct and equitable access to apply for grants.